cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

 The *All-Archives* view is a view which queries **Cryostat's** internal storage for any created `Archived Recordings` and the directories that contain them.
 Here, we are able to interact with any `Archived Recordings` that have been saved into storage by opening a nested recordings table within each directory.

 This view is used to save any lost `Archived Recordings` in case any target **JVM** restarts or exits.
-It will be empty if no recordings are currently saved to storage.
+It will be empty if no <code>Recordings</code> are currently saved to storage.

 <ol>
   <li>